Branched-Chain Amino Acids (BCAAs)

 1,223 critically ill ICU patients.

-Glutamine supplementation associated with INCREASED mortality in critically ill patients.
+Glutamine supplementation associated with increased mortality in critically ill patients.
 Antioxidants showed no benefit.
-Note: This trial is included as a CAUTION — high-dose amino acid supplementation (including BCAAs and glutamine) in critically ill patients may NOT be safe.
+Note: This trial is included as a caution — high-dose amino acid supplementation (including BCAAs and glutamine) in critically ill patients may not be safe.
 Healthy populations should not extrapolate from critical care studies, but the REDOXS finding is a reminder that 'more is not always better' for amino acid supplementation.

 Side effects and drug interactions